SciCompKL/MeDiPack/README.md

  - In place buffers
  - Operators
    - Here the interface needed to be extended for AD handling.
-The default creation of operators will still work but the reduction operations for AD types are send handled by performing a gather.
+The default creation of operators will still work but the reduction operations for AD types are handled by performing a gather.
 Afterwards a local reduce is performed.
      See the tutorial for further information.

 Statistics about the handled functions: